-The author would like to thank Associate Professor Satoshi Yamashita of the Institute of Statistical Mathematics and the staff of the Bank of Japan (BOJ) for their useful comments.
-Views expressed in this paper are those of the author, and do not necessarily reflect the official views of the BOJ.
+The author would like to thank Associate Professor Satoshi Yamashita of the Institute of Statistical Mathematics and the staff of the Bank of Japan for their useful comments.
+Views expressed in this paper are those of the author, and do not necessarily reflect the official views

-I. Introduction
+1. Introduction

-The subprime mortgage problem, which increased in severity during 2007, has triggered confusion in worldwide financial markets.
+The subprime mortgage problem, which became more severe during 2007, has triggered confusion in worldwide financial markets.
 It is also exerting diverse influences on financial institutions that do not directly hold such loans.
-For example, some types of financial vehicles, which invested in securitized subprime mortgages,' depended on asset-backed commercial paper (ABCP) for part of their fund-raising; as the ABCP has become difficult to roll over, these vehicles have made use of large sums of supplementary liquidity facilities (backup lines of credit) from certain European and U.S. banks.
+For example, some types of financial vehicles, which invested in securitized subprime mortgages, depended on ABCP for part of their fundraising; as the ABCP has become difficult to roll over, these vehicles have made use of large sums of supplementary liquidity facilities (backup lines) from certain European and US banks.
 As a result of unexpected liquidity provision, banks' balance sheets are suddenly expanding.
 In some cases, this strains the funding of the banks themselves, and the provision of credit to entities with heightened credit risk is resulting in massive losses.
 These cases illustrate just how important it is for financial institutions to manage risk stemming from variations in exposure beforehand.

 There are also calls for the Basel II framework to mandate the evaluation of credit risk considering exposure variations.
-The first pillar of the Basel II accord requires the measurement of credit risk, market risk, and operational risk in the computation of capital adequacy for risk assets (Basel Committee on Banking Supervision [2005a, b]).
-Among these, banks must choose one of three methods for the measurement of credit risk: the standardized approach, the foundation internal ratings-based approach, or the advanced internal ratings-based approach.
-Banks that choose the advanced internal ratings-based approach must estimate the values of three factors which determine the amount of losses: probability of default (PD), loss given default (LGD), and exposure at default (EaD).
+The first pillar of the Basel II accord requires the measurement of credit risk, market risk, and operational risk in the computation of capital adequacy for risk assets (Basel Committee on Banking Supervision [2005a, 2005b]).
+Among these, banks must choose one of three methods for the measurement of credit risk: the standardized approach, the foundation internal ratings-based approach, and the advanced internal ratings-based approach.
+Banks that choose the advanced internal ratings-based approach must estimate the values of three factors that determine the amount of losses: probability of default (PD), loss given default (LGD), and exposure at default (EaD).

 A great deal of research has already been conducted on PD and LGD, and progress has been achieved in the development of models.
-In contrast, for EaD almost all of the research substitutes exposure at the time when credit risk is evaluated, and only a few studies such as Moral (2006), Yamashita and Yoshiba (2007), and Kupiec (2007) address exposure variations through maturity.
+In contrast, for EaD almost all of the research substitutes exposure at the time when credit risk is evaluated, and only a few studies such as Moral [2006], Yamashita and Yoshiba [2007], and Kupiec [2007] address exposure variations through maturity.